calegovindasami/Wordle-Clone-But-Worse/README.md

 # Wordle-Clone-But-Worse

-TODO: The user name is not being sent to the new activity FIX!!!
+TODO: intent.putExtra("Username",txtName.text.toString()) use this code in the MainActivity.kt under the btnSubmitName.setOnClickListener as its needed to get the username

 I have created the base of the Wordle-Clone-But-Worse app.